konveyor/enhancements/enhancements/tackle/tackle-windup-integration/README.md

 ##### AC008

-*As an Architect/Migrator I want to be able to include or exclude rules tags to explicitly define which rules get executed during the analysis*
+*As an Architect/Migrator I want to be able to explicitly define which rules get executed during the analysis*

 ##### AC009